Falls Free Initiative- Preventing Falls at Home

 Falls are common in elders.
 It is known as one of the Geriatric Giants- a terminology indicating the drastic effect it can have on the quality of life of the elder.

-· Studies shows that 1 in 3 elders above the age of 60 year fall down every year.
-The numbers goes up as age advances.
+Studies shows that 1 in 3 elders above the age of 60 years fall down every year.
+The numbers go up as age advances.

-· Falls account for majority of hip fractures in elderly.
+Falls account for the majority of hip fractures in the elderly.

-· More than half of falls in elderly happens when they are walking.
+More than half of falls in the elderly happens when they are walking.
 A third of falls happen while elders take bath.

-· 40 percent of falls happen at home.
-At Home, majority of falls happen either in the restroom or in pathway between bedroom rest room .
+40 percent of falls happen at home.
+At Home, the majority of falls happen either in the restroom or in pathway between bedroom restroom .

-· More than half of the falls in elderly happen during morning time.
+More than half of the falls in the elderly happen during morning time.

-· Slips followed by trips are the most common cause for falls.
-Elder usually slip over wet floors and trip over cluttered objects on the floor.
+Slips followed by trips are the most common cause for falls.
+Elder usually slips over wet floors and trip over cluttered objects on the floor.

-· Fear of falls is major contributor to increased dependence and lower mobility in elders.
+Fear of falls is a major contributor to increased dependence and lower mobility in elders.
 Elders often restrict their activities following a fall which leads to social isolation.

 Reason for fall

-· Neuropathy especially in elders with conditions like diabetes causes impairment in judgement of ground level and contributes to fall.
+Neuropathy especially in elders with conditions like diabetes causes impairment in the judgement of ground level and contributes to falling.

-· Urge incontinence- urgency to pass urine and inability to control the urge, often leads to falls.
+Urge incontinence- the urgency to pass urine and inability to control the urge, often leads to falls.

 How to prevent falls

-· Have your medications reviewed by your physician.
-Various drugs and drug interactions contributes to falls.
+Have your medications reviewed by your physician.
+Various drugs and drug interactions contribute to falls.
 It is better to have a single prescription of all your medicines.

-· Modify your home to suit your body needs.
-Hand rails and grabs are recommended to keep you safe at home.
-Simple modifications like overhead lights, commode raiser and hand held shower reduces risk of falls.
+Modify your home to suit your body needs.
+Handrails and grabs are recommended to keep you safe at home.
+Simple modifications like overhead lights, commode raiser, and handheld shower reduce risk of falls.

 · Incontinence can be managed with trainable bladder habits, use of diapers and medications.
 Consult your physician.

-· Wear appropriate footwear.
-It is recommended that you use appropriate footwear inside home too.
+Wear appropriate footwear.
+It is recommended that you use appropriate footwear inside the home too.